AdobeDocs/experience-manager-65.en/help/forms/using/transaction-reports-billable-apis.md

  </tbody>
 </table>

 Invoke is considered a transaction that depends on the operation being performed.
-It is considered a transaction when you perform the following operations:
+It is considered a transaction when you perform one or more of the following operations:
-1. Non-PDF to PDF conversion.
-For example, XDP to PDF conversion (For interactive as well as non-interactive communication), Word to PDF conversion.
+1. Non-PDF format to PDF format conversion.
+For example, XDP format to PDF format conversion (For interactive as well as non-interactive communication), Word to PDF conversion.
-1. PDF to PDF/A conversion.
+1. PDF format to PDF/A format conversion.
-1. PDF to Non-PDF conversion.
-For example, PDF to Image conversion, PDF to Text conversion.
+1. PDF format to Non-PDF format conversion.
+For example, PDF format to Image format conversion, PDF format to Text format conversion.

 >[!NOTE]